Alnylam Pharmaceuticals Inc. (ALNY) Shares Down Despite Recent Market Volatility

 ALNY’s Market Performance

-ALNY stock saw a decrease of 2.15% in the past week, with a monthly decline of -5.06% and a quarterly a decrease of -18.94%.
-The volatility ratio for the week is 3.37%, and the volatility levels for the last 30 days are 3.57% for Alnylam Pharmaceuticals Inc. (ALNY).
-The simple moving average for the last 20 days is -0.79% for ALNY stock, with a simple moving average of -4.56% for the last 200 days.
+ALNY’s stock has seen a -0.99% decrease for the week, with a -0.77% drop in the past month and a -20.74% fall in the past quarter.
+The volatility ratio for the week is 2.99%, and the volatility levels for the past 30 days are at 3.25% for Alnylam Pharmaceuticals Inc. The simple moving average for the last 20 days is -0.98% for ALNY stock, with a simple moving average of -5.69% for the last 200 days.

 Analysts’ Opinion of ALNY